echicken/spectra-epd/README.md

 spectra.draw();
 ```

-No bounds-checking is currently done, though I should really add it.
-Things
-will go wrong if you attempt to draw pixels outside of the 400x300 area.
-Note
+Attempts to set pixels outside of the valid range of x,y coordinates will be
-that pixel coordinates for all drawing methods are zero-based, so the valid
-range for 'x' coordinates is 0 - 399, and the valid range for 'y' coordinates is
+ignored silently.
+The valid range of 'x' coordinates is 0-399.
+The valid
-0 - 299.
+range of 'y' coordinates is 0-299.